 As well as inheriting the nutritional value of white garlic, black garlic has additional good stuff.
 The month long fermentation process that changes white garlic to black garlic creates a kind of super garlic.
 Black garlic has been found to have twice the antioxidant properties of conventional garlic.
 Moreover, the compound S-allycysteine, a natural component of fresh garlic is found in much greater concentrations in black garlic.

-Now in stock at over 30 Countdown Supermarkets in New Zealand, ask your local produce manager where to find it.
+Now in stock at over 30 Countdown Supermarkets and specialty stores throughout New Zealand or ask your local Fruit and Vege store for it by name.

 In Australia ask at your local Coles store or in New South Wales try at your closest Harris Farm Market.